Smoked Brisket Tips You Need To Know

 12. Resting is Key

-The number one observation we see when people don’t cook their brisket correctly is that they are not patient.
-They don’t let the brisket rest long enough.
-Resting is absolutely key part to the melt in your mouth tenderness that makes brisket so unique.
+The number one observation and the most important of our brisket tips after selecting the right one is the lack of resting.
+People don’t let the brisket rest long enough.
+Resting is absolutely a key part to the melt in your mouth tenderness that makes brisket so unique.

 Once the brisket reaches the desired internal temperature, remove it from the smoker and let it rest for at least one hour.
 Minimum.
 This allows the juices to redistribute throughout the meat, resulting in a more flavorful and tender final product.